tjkakade/Monopoly/README.md

 # MonopolyECE309
-Final group project for ECE 309, implementation for monopoly game in C++
+Final project for ECE 309, implementation for monopoly game in C++

 ## Game Description
 This project models the board game monopoly.
 Monopoly is a board game that can have up to 8 players, where the goal of the game is to travel around the board